photostructure/exiftool-vendored.js/README.md

 * Metadata changes or trivial bugfixes will increment `PATCH`.

 Note that the platform dependent modules use the ExifTool version with an optional patch release.

+### v0.2.0

+* More rigorous TimeZone extraction from assets, and added the `ExifTimeZoneOffset` to handle the `TimeZone` composite tag
+* Added support for millisecond timestamps

 ### v0.1.1